zbackup/zbackup/README.md

  * The `backups` directory contain your backups.
 Those are very small files which are needed for restoration.
 They are encrypted if encryption is enabled.
 The names can be arbitrary.
 It is possible to arrange files in subdirectories, too.
 Free renaming is also allowed.
  * The `bundles` directory contains the bulk of data.
 Each bundle internally contains multiple small chunks, compressed together and encrypted.
 Together all those chunks account for all deduplicated data stored.
  * The `index` directory contains the full index of all chunks in the repository, together with their bundle names.
 A separate index file is created for each backup session.
 Technically those files are redundant, all information is contained in the bundles themselves.
 However, having a separate `index` is nice for two reasons: 1) it's faster to read as it incurs less seeks, and 2) it allows making backups while storing bundles elsewhere.
 Bundles are only needed when restoring -- otherwise it's sufficient to only have `index`.
 One could then move all newly created bundles into another machine after each backup.
- * `info` is a very important file, which contains all global repository metadata, such as chunk and bundle sizes, and an encryption key encrypted with the user password.
+ * `info` is a very important file which contains all global repository metadata, such as chunk and bundle sizes, and an encryption key encrypted with the user password.
 It is paramount not to lose it, so backing it up separately somewhere might be a good idea.
 On the other hand, if you absolutely don't trust your remote storage provider, you might consider not storing it with the rest of the data.
 It would then be impossible to decrypt it at all, even if your password gets known later.

 The program does not have any facilities for sending your backup over the network.
 You can `rsync` the repo to another computer or use any kind of cloud storage capable of storing files.
 Since `zbackup` never modifies any existing files, the latter is especially easy -- just tell the upload tool you use not to upload any files which already exist on the remote side (e.g. with `gsutil` it's `gsutil cp -R -n /my/backup gs:/mybackup/`).